avgsteve/nodejs_proj_twitter/README.md

 # SNS (Social Network Service) Project
 ## Link: [http://128.199.143.55:3003/login](http://128.199.143.55:3003/login)

+### Test Accounts:
+    user name: test2 to test10
+    password: same as user name

 #### Important:
-  - 🔴 Please note that this project is for the purpose of study and coding demo
+  - 🔴 Please note that this project is for the purpose of STUDY and CODE DEMO

 1. Skill Stacks for this project: